cankurttekin/spotify-song-recommender/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1. Create App on Spotify Developer Dashboard https://developer.spotify.com/dashboard
+1. Create an App on Spotify Developer Dashboard https://developer.spotify.com/dashboard
 What you need from there is:
   -Cliend ID